wework/wework.github.io/_posts/2015-10-01-react-reflux-to-redux.markdown

 }
 ```

-What you're looking at above is another huge benefit to Reflux: [**Middleware**](https://rackt.github.io/redux/docs/advanced/Middleware.html).
+What you're looking at above is another huge benefit to Redux: [**Middleware**](https://rackt.github.io/redux/docs/advanced/Middleware.html).
 You can write custom code to inject extensions into your redux flow, or include already written middleware like [redux-thunk](https://github.com/gaearon/redux-thunk) or [redux-logger](https://github.com/fcomb/redux-logger).
 We'll need redux-thunk for our external API implementation in Example 2.

 Next, let's connect the store to our main `<App />` component using the `<Provider />` component.
 It "makes our store instance available to the components below." ([DOCS](https://rackt.github.io/redux/docs/basics/UsageWithReact.html))